 Claims for consideration for a child under Special Circumstances and/ or Special Provisions will be examined and decided upon before the application of any of the Admissions Criteria.

-Parents/Guardians who wish to apply to the School under Special Circumstances and/or Special Provisions should complete Form SC23 obtainable from AQE or the School and upload it with appropriate documentation described in section 2.
+Parents/Guardians who wish to apply to the School under Special Circumstances and/or Special Provisions should complete Form SC and/or Form SP obtainable from the School and upload it with appropriate documentation described in section 2.